 Idempotent re-runs

 Re-runningcanonic ingest refreshes from all configured sources, but a source whose source_fingerprint hasn’t changed is a no-op: only last_validated_at refreshes.
-A run with no upstream change proposes no diffs at all; drift is detected purely as a fingerprint change, which becomes a normal edit/prune proposal through reconciliation.
+A run with no upstream change proposes no diffs at all.
+Drift is detected purely as a fingerprint change, which becomes a normal edit/prune proposal through reconciliation.

 After a run